 MirrorMaker 2 (MM2) is designed to make it easier to mirror or replicate topics from one Kafka cluster to another.
-It uses the Kafka Connect framework to simplify configuration and scaling.
+It uses the Kafka Connect framework to simplify configuration (Source and/or Sink configuration properties) and scaling.
 It dynamically detects changes to topics and ensures source and target topic properties are synchronized, including offsets and partitions.
 It supports topic renaming to enable more complex topologies and bidirectional flows, more than two clusters, and prevent loops.
 It provides end-to-end metrics including replication latency across multiple clusters.
 To make it easier for Kafka clients to detect and respond to failover and change clusters (e.g. for disaster recovery), it provides offsets and tooling for offset translation.

 The main MM2 components are actually Kafka connectors as follows.

 - The MirrorSourceConnector replicates records from local to remote clusters and enables offset synchronization.

 - The MirrorCheckpointConnector manages consumer offset synchronization, emits checkpoints, and enables failover.